Robinhoets/Soccer-Movement-Analysis/README.md

 every soccer player can manage their gameplay and improve.

 ##Installation
-To install gui application, download java files into a single directory.
+####To install gui application, download java files into a single directory.
 Move to that directory in terminal.
-Use:
-    'javac *.java
+              'javac *.java'
-    java SoccerTest/'
+              'java SoccerTest/'

 ##Tests